nicholaschiang/hammock/README.md

   </a>
 </p>

-Return of the Newsletter moves your favorite newsletters outside of your understandably cluttered inbox, letting you focus on and learn from the content you love in a distraction-free reading space.
+Hammock moves your favorite newsletters outside of your understandably cluttered inbox, letting you focus on and learn from the content you love in a distraction-free reading space.

 ## Terminology and Data Model